MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-enterprise-integration-create-integration-account.md

    ![Provide details for your integration account](./media/logic-apps-enterprise-integration-accounts/account-4.png)

-   Azure provisions your integration account in the selected location, which should complete within 1 minute.
+   Azure provisions your integration account in the selected location, which should complete within one minute.

 5. Refresh the page.
 You see your new integration account listed.